William A. Hough High School

 William Amos Hough High School (/hʌf/ HUF) is a high school in Cornelius, North Carolina, a northern suburb of Charlotte.
 The school opened in 2010.
 Hough's boundary includes: Cornelius, Davidson, and a section of Huntersville.

 History

+William A. Hough High School opened in 2010.
 The school was constructed to relieve crowding at North Mecklenburg High School.
 It is named in honor of William Amos Hough Jr. (1914–1998), a lifelong educator who served as principal of North Mecklenburg High School from 1955 to 1974 and was named Principal of the Year by the North Carolina Association of Educators in 1970.

 Athletics

 Hough's athletic teams are known as the "Huskies".
-The school is a member of the North Carolina High School Athletic Association (NCHSAA) and competes in the 7A/8A Greater Charlotte conference.
+The school is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 8A school.
+It is a part of the Greater Charlotte 7A/8A Conference.